Yoga Squat Benefits

 Both your energy and gravity pull come into play to work on your lower back, spine, glutes, and groins areas.
 The pull and centralization of energy results in positive growth in your physical and mental being.

-Benefits of Yoga Squat Revealed
+Yoga Squat Benefits

 Every yoga pose has a mass of effects on your body as each pose defines and emphasizes a particular organ or set of organs.
 Metabolism immunizing each part of your body is what these yoga poses are aimed at.